thunlp/Mode-Connectivity-PLM/README.md

 # Exploring Mode Connectivity for Pre-trained Language Models

-This is the implementation of our EMNLP 2022 paper **Exploring Mode Connectivity for Pre-trained Language Models**.
+This is the implementation of our EMNLP 2022 paper [Exploring Mode Connectivity for Pre-trained Language Models](https://arxiv.org/pdf/2210.14102.pdf).